ZhengdongWang/zhengdongwang.com/productivity.md

 > My observation is that most people expect learning to decelerate.
 It’s not uncommon to see this attitude among fresh college grads: “I’m done with school and it’s time to join the workforce so that it’s time to implement all the stuff I’ve learned.”
 They tend to tie learning together with being forced to read books and attend lectures, and since they no longer need to do these things, therefore they don’t have to keep learning.
 The result is that they more or less lose interest in improvement.

 > Countries generally can’t maintain high growth rates, but that doesn’t equally have to affect individuals.
 I’d like for people to think in different terms.
 The world is big enough, and any individual is small enough, that we can accelerate learning over time.
 And I submit that positive belief that this claim is true would make it so.

+{{ swartz }}

+> Be curious.
+Read widely.
+Try new things.
+I think a lot of what people call intelligence just boils down to curiosity.

 {{ mastroianni }}